Purpose of this Policy

 - The information is subject to solicitor-client or litigation privilege.

-Upon refusal, Ontario Ringette Association will inform the individual the reasons for the refusal and the associated provisions of PIPEDA.
+Upon refusal, Ringette Ontario will inform the individual the reasons for the refusal and the associated provisions of PIPEDA.

-An individual may challenge Ontario Ringette Association’s compliance with this policy and PIPEDA, by submitting a challenge in writing.
+An individual may challenge Ringette Ontario’s compliance with this policy and PIPEDA, by submitting a challenge in writing.

-Upon receipt of a written complaint, Ontario Ringette Association will:
+Upon receipt of a written complaint, Ringette Ontario will:

 - Record the date the complaint is received.

 - Notify the Privacy Officer who will serve in a neutral, unbiased capacity to resolve the complaint.